cep21/healthcheck_nginx_upstreams/doc/README.txt

         $ make
         $ make install

-    The patch just adds the support for Round-Robin upstream module.
+    The patch just adds the support for Round-Robin and Ip_hash upstream module.
 But it's easy to expand my module to other upstream modules.
 See the patch for detail.

+    If you want to add the support for upstream fair module, you can do it like this:

+        $ git clone git://github.com/gnosek/nginx-upstream-fair.git
+        $ cd nginx-upstream-fair
+        $ patch -p2 < /path/to/nginx_http_upstream_check_module/upstream_fair.patch
+        $ cd /path/to/nginx-1.0.5
+        $ ./configure --add-module=/path/to/nginx_http_upstream_check_module --add-module=/path/to/nginx-upstream-fair-module
+        $ make
+        $ make install

 Compatibility
-    *   My test bed is 0.7.67 and 0.8.49.
+    *   My test bed is 0.7.67 and 0.8.49+.

 Notes
     The http_response_parse.rl and smtp_response_parse.rl are ragel